pjfifi/Civilizational_Risk-Assessment_System/README.md

 Configuration
 The config/config.yaml file allows you to customize various aspects of the pipeline:

-data_paths: Paths to raw data files, now including syndromic, weather, and mobility data.
+data_paths: Paths to raw data files, now including environmental, economic, governance, social, and news data.

 preprocessing: Settings for data cleaning and merging, including text preprocessing.

-feature_engineering: Parameters for feature creation, including NLP features and advanced time-series features.
+feature_engineering: Parameters for feature creation, including time-series trends and NLP features.

 data_split: Ratios for train, validation, and test sets.